Nordstrom (NYSE:JWN) Price Target Raised to $30.00

-Nordstrom (NYSE:JWN – Get Rating) had its price target boosted by equities researchers at Cowen from $25.00 to $30.00 in a research report issued on Wednesday, Briefing.com reports.
-The brokerage presently has a “market perform” rating on the specialty retailer’s stock.
-Cowen’s price target points to a potential upside of 11.44% from the company’s current price.
+Nordstrom (NYSE:JWN – Get Rating) had its target price lifted by BMO Capital Markets from $23.00 to $30.00 in a report released on Wednesday morning, The Fly reports.
+BMO Capital Markets currently has a market perform rating on the specialty retailer’s stock.

-JWN has been the topic of a number of other research reports.
-Morgan Stanley lowered their price objective on Nordstrom from $27.00 to $22.00 and set an “underweight” rating on the stock in a research note on Friday, November 26th.
-BMO Capital Markets raised their price objective on Nordstrom from $23.00 to $30.00 and gave the stock a “market perform” rating in a research note on Wednesday.
-Evercore ISI lowered their price objective on Nordstrom from $45.00 to $35.00 and set an “outperform” rating on the stock in a research note on Wednesday, November 24th.
-JPMorgan Chase & Co. raised their price objective on Nordstrom from $23.00 to $24.00 and gave the stock an “underweight” rating in a research note on Wednesday.
-Finally, William Blair restated a “market perform” rating on shares of Nordstrom in a research note on Wednesday, November 24th.
-Three analysts have rated the stock with a sell rating, ten have given a hold rating, two have issued a buy rating and one has given a strong buy rating to the company’s stock.
-According to MarketBeat.com, Nordstrom has an average rating of “Hold” and an average price target of $29.67.
+JWN has been the subject of several other reports.
+Citigroup lifted their price target on Nordstrom from $25.00 to $27.00 in a report on Wednesday.
+Gordon Haskett lowered Nordstrom from a buy rating to a hold rating and reduced their price target for the company from $42.00 to $34.00 in a report on Thursday, November 11th.
+William Blair reiterated a market perform rating on shares of Nordstrom in a report on Wednesday, November 24th.
+KeyCorp cut their price objective on Nordstrom from $45.00 to $40.00 and set an overweight rating on the stock in a research note on Thursday, January 20th.
+Finally, Morgan Stanley cut their price objective on Nordstrom from $27.00 to $22.00 and set an underweight rating on the stock in a research note on Friday, November 26th.
+Three research analysts have rated the stock with a sell rating, ten have issued a hold rating, three have issued a buy rating and one has given a strong buy rating to the company’s stock.
+According to data from MarketBeat, the company presently has a consensus rating of Hold and an average price target of $29.67.

-Get Rating) last released its quarterly earnings results on Tuesday, March 1st.
-The specialty retailer reported $1.23 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.05 by $0.18.
+Get Rating) last announced its quarterly earnings results on Tuesday, March 1st.
+The specialty retailer reported $1.23 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $1.05 by $0.18.
+The business had revenue of $4.38 billion during the quarter, compared to analyst estimates of $4.36 billion.
 Nordstrom had a return on equity of 27.68% and a net margin of 0.08%.
-The business had revenue of $4.38 billion during the quarter, compared to analysts’ expectations of $4.36 billion.
-During the same period last year, the firm posted $0.21 EPS.
-The firm’s revenue for the quarter was up 23.4% compared to the same quarter last year.
-On average, analysts predict that Nordstrom will post 1.26 EPS for the current fiscal year.
+The firm’s revenue was up 23.4% on a year-over-year basis.
+During the same period in the previous year, the company earned $0.21 EPS.
+Research analysts anticipate that Nordstrom will post 1.26 EPS for the current year.

-A number of hedge funds have recently modified their holdings of JWN.
-BlackRock Inc. grew its position in Nordstrom by 22.2% during the 4th quarter.
-BlackRock Inc. now owns 11,512,934 shares of the specialty retailer’s stock worth $260,422,000 after acquiring an additional 2,088,891 shares during the last quarter.
-Arrowstreet Capital Limited Partnership grew its position in Nordstrom by 5,037.3% during the 3rd quarter.
-Arrowstreet Capital Limited Partnership now owns 1,891,879 shares of the specialty retailer’s stock worth $50,040,000 after acquiring an additional 1,855,053 shares during the last quarter.
-Marshall Wace LLP bought a new stake in Nordstrom during the 3rd quarter worth $36,392,000.
-Two Sigma Advisers LP grew its position in Nordstrom by 92.9% during the 3rd quarter.
-Two Sigma Advisers LP now owns 2,806,101 shares of the specialty retailer’s stock worth $74,221,000 after acquiring an additional 1,351,700 shares during the last quarter.
-Finally, Morgan Stanley grew its position in Nordstrom by 133.7% during the 2nd quarter.
-Morgan Stanley now owns 2,237,756 shares of the specialty retailer’s stock worth $81,836,000 after acquiring an additional 1,280,070 shares during the last quarter.
-Institutional investors and hedge funds own 58.79% of the company’s stock.
+Several large investors have recently made changes to their positions in the company.
+Oppenheimer Asset Management Inc. grew its holdings in shares of Nordstrom by 1.6% during the 3rd quarter.
+Oppenheimer Asset Management Inc. now owns 21,026 shares of the specialty retailer’s stock worth $556,000 after purchasing an additional 341 shares in the last quarter.
+Brighton Jones LLC boosted its stake in Nordstrom by 1.5% in the 3rd quarter.
+Brighton Jones LLC now owns 24,238 shares of the specialty retailer’s stock valued at $641,000 after buying an additional 361 shares in the last quarter.
+Mariner LLC boosted its stake in Nordstrom by 2.4% in the 3rd quarter.
+Mariner LLC now owns 15,724 shares of the specialty retailer’s stock valued at $416,000 after buying an additional 363 shares in the last quarter.
+Chilton Investment Co.
+LLC boosted its stake in Nordstrom by 2.2% in the 3rd quarter.
+Chilton Investment Co.
+LLC now owns 18,497 shares of the specialty retailer’s stock valued at $489,000 after buying an additional 406 shares in the last quarter.
+Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS boosted its stake in Nordstrom by 1.3% in the 3rd quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 36,747 shares of the specialty retailer’s stock valued at $972,000 after buying an additional 481 shares in the last quarter.
+58.79% of the stock is currently owned by institutional investors.

 Nordstrom, Inc engages in the manufacture and trade of clothes, shoes, and accessories.
 It operates through Retail; and Corporate/Other.
 The Retail segment comprises selection of high-quality, brand-name, and private label merchandise, which includes apparel, shoes, cosmetics, and accessories for women, men, young adults, and children.